arcology-network/binary-releases/testnet-docker-allinone.md

 ![alt text](./img/testnet/allinone-testnet-docker-svclist.png)

-**The whole starting process may take a few minutes.
-If you only see some of the services are running, that is usually because other services haven't been started yet.**
+>The whole starting process may take a few minutes.
+If you only see some of the services running, that is usually because other services haven't been started yet.
+You can check back later.

 ## 2. Interact with the Testnet